 Brides who are planning their own weddings must choose friends for their wedding parties who don’t mind working.
 Close friends who won’t want to work may not be the right fit for this particular honour.

 Excellent communication skills are a huge asset in wedding planning.
 Ensuring everyone is on the same page at the same time is absolutely vital.
 Never be afraid to ask a “dumb” question.
 If something isn’t clear, keep asking questions until it is.
 Never assume anything and ensure everything is confirmed in writing.

-It is more likely than not that members of the wedding team (including the wedding party) are not in the same location and do not have access to one key file.
+It is more likely than not that members of the wedding team are not in the same location and do not have access to one key file.
 There are, however, online time and task management services that brides can use to keep everyone easily updated, most paid, some free.
 CreativePro Office is one example of a great, free online tool that will allow brides to assign tasks to her wedding party and keep track of project updates.

 Things happen.
 Flights get delayed, people get sick, mistakes get made.
 The trick is to have contingency plans for everything, and have good people in the wedding party who can step in to help if and when things go wrong.
 Don’t panic and listen calmly to everything being said and engage others in thinking about the best possible solutions to the issue at hand.

 It is absolutely possible to pull off the perfect wedding without a wedding planning professional’s help.
 Some weddings can be planned in fewer than one hundred hours but most require more – sometimes many more — hours.